Photorefractive Keratectomy Eye Surgery

 Photorefractive keratectomy, or PRK, is a type of laser eye surgery used to correct mild to moderate nearsightedness, farsightedness, and/or astigmatism.

-All laser vision correction surgeries work by reshaping the cornea, or clear front part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
+All laser vision correction surgeries work by reshaping the cornea, which is the clear front “windshield” part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
 There are a number of different surgical techniques used to reshape the cornea.
 During PRK, an eye surgeon uses a laser to reshape the cornea.
 This laser, which delivers a cool pulsing beam of ultraviolet light, is used on the surface of the cornea, not underneath the cornea, as in LASIK.

 What Are the Advantages of PRK Eye Surgery?